Bathroom organization hacks: How to keep your bathroom organized & elegant at all times

 Once you’ve decided on the items that you intend to keep in your bathroom, think of how you want them to be organized.
 A rule of thumb is to keep the more frequently used items close by while placing the things you use only occasionally farther away.

-Take note of whether you need any additional bathroom furniture or accessories to store the products you’re keeping there.
-By all means, if you add new items, try to make sure you bring in pieces that fit your bathroom style and your stored products.
-This should all come together, whether you choose to add a new bathroom stand, wall-mounted vanity, upgrade the pedestal sink storage or over-the-toilet cabinet.
+This should all come together, whether you choose to add a new bathroom stand, wall-mounted vanity, upgrade the pedestal sink storage, or over-the-toilet cabinet.
 That goes double for any extra wall shelves installed or if you get a new bathroom-counter organizer and add a couple of extra towel baskets.
-See below for a list of some essential bathroom furniture and accessories to help you steer your organizing efforts.

 Bathroom storage on wheels